Operation HERRICK, Afghanistan.

 On the Ground

 Key to any successful operation is the support from non-flying units and enablers.
-In Afghanistan the RAF Regiment and RAF Police provide Force Protection around Kandahar airfield.
+In Afghanistan the RAF Regiment and [link not available] provide Force Protection around Kandahar airfield.
 Vital support also comes from a variety of other ground trades both deployed to Afghanistan and spread around the Gulf region.

 These deployed trades include aircraft, weapons and ground engineering, administration, communications, supply, medical, intelligence, bomb disposal, [link not available], air traffic, air movements, meteorological and transportation personnel.

 UK involvement in Afghanistan goes back over 100 years.